dogweather/forkful/content/en/dart/strings/deleting-characters-matching-a-pattern.md

 ---
 date: 2024-03-08 21:33:36.449614-07:00
-description: "Deleting characters matching a specific pattern in strings is crucial\
+description: "How to: Dart makes it straightforward to remove characters that match\
-  \ for data validation, sanitization, or when preparing text for further processing.\u2026"
+  \ a predefined pattern using regular expressions and the `replaceAll` method.
+No\u2026"
 lastmod: '2024-03-13T22:44:59.806114-06:00'
 model: gpt-4-0125-preview
-summary: Deleting characters matching a specific pattern in strings is crucial for data validation, sanitization, or when preparing text for further processing.
+summary: Dart makes it straightforward to remove characters that match a predefined pattern using regular expressions and the `replaceAll` method.
 title: Deleting characters matching a pattern
 weight: 5
 ---